 Hocking College recently became one of 35 secondary schools to be awarded a Choose Ohio First grant worth $65,600.

-The award will help encourage student recruitment, provide direct financial support to students in the college’s Web Application Development and Cyber-Security programs, and improve the capacity for workforce development opportunities in the surrounding area.
+The award will help encourage student recruitment, provide direct financial support to students in the college’s Website and Application Development and Cybersecurity and Network Systems programs, and improve the capacity for workforce development opportunities in the surrounding area.

 “I'm proud of the work that the team put in to the COF grant application,” Tasha Penwell, Computer Sciences program manager for Hocking College, said.